just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 This is another density-based algorithm quite different from the others.

-The problem of DBSCAN and OPTICS is that __density__ is calculated by __counting the number of objects__ in a neighborhood defined by `Eps`.
+The problem of DBSCAN and OPTICS is that __density__ is calculated by __counting the number of objects__ in a neighborhood defined by $\varepsilon$.
 Such density estimates can be highly sensitive to the radius value used.

 A clustering method based on a set of density distribution functions is the solution provided by DENCLUE.